DallanQ/race_for_the_galaxy/Manual.md

 #### Produce Windfall Good (page 11)

-> Image of a card with four shapes in blue, brown, green and yellow, an arrow pointing right and a circle with colors blue, brown, green, yellow , a center color of white and an inner ring of color red and black.
+> Image of a card with four shapes in blue, brown, green and yellow with an arrow pointing right to a white circle with a black and red border and a blue, brown, green, and yellow halo.

-The player produces a good on one of their windfall worlds (a circle with colors blue, brown, green, yellow , a center color of white and an inner ring of color red and black) without a good on it.
+The player produces a good on one of their windfall worlds (an icon of a white circle with a black and red border and a blue, brown, green, and yellow halo) without a good on it.

 #### Produce Specific Windfall (page 11)

-> Image of a blue card, an arrow pointing right and a blue circle with a center color of white and an inner ring of color red and black.
+> Image of a blue card with an arrow pointing right to a white circle with a black and red border and a blue halo.

-The player produces a good on one of their windfall worlds of the specified kind (icon of a blue box) without a good on it.

-> Image of a brown card, an arrow pointing right and a brown circle with a center color of white and an inner ring of color red and black.
+> Image of a brown card with an arrow pointing right to a white circle with a black and red border and a brown halo.

-The player produces a good on one of their windfall worlds of the specified kind (icon of a brown box) without a good on it.

-> Image of a green card, an arrow pointing right and a green circle with a center color of white and an inner ring of color red and black.
+> Image of a green card with an arrow pointing right to a white circle with a black and red border and a green halo.

-The player produces a good on one of their windfall worlds of the specified kind (icon of a green box) without a good on it.

-> Image of a yellow card, an arrow pointing right and a yellow circle with a center color of white and an inner ring of color red and black.
+> Image of a yellow card with an arrow pointing right to a white circle with a black and red border and a yellow halo.

-The player produces a good on one of their windfall worlds of the specified kind (icon of a yellow box) without a good on it.
+The player produces a good on one of their windfall worlds of the specified kind (icon of a blue box, green box, brown box, yellow box) without a good on it.

 #### Draw (page 11)